NauvalMuzaki7/Portfolio/README.md

 **Result**: After december 2012, the trend of the total bike users tend to a bit uptrend. and the forecast pattern during following the actual data visually following the pattern.

-## 3. K-Means Clustering of Poverty in Central Cave
+## 3. K-Means Clustering of Poverty in Central Java
 **Description**: Poverty poses a complex challenge and is a significant issue in Indonesia.
 The province of Central Java is characterized by a substantial population living in poverty.
 The aim of this research is to conduct an analysis of poverty clustering based on Districts/Cities in Central Java in 2021 using the K-Means Clustering method.
 As analytical material, secondary data comprising poverty indicators from the Central Statistics Agency of Central Java for the year 2021 has been utilized.
 The K-Means Clustering method is employed to group Districts/Cities based on similar characteristics of poverty.

 **Result**: The research results indicate the presence of two main clusters, namely Cluster 1 with an average percentage of the population in poverty at 10.75%, and Cluster 2 with an average percentage of the population in poverty at 13.97%.
 Cluster 2 involves several Districts/Cities with a higher poverty rate compared to Cluster 1.